-You can receive weekly notifications of NCJRS Virtual Library additions by subscribing to the NCJRS Weekly Accessions List (WAL).
+You can receive weekly notifications of NCJRS Virtual Library additions by subscribing to the NCJRS New Additions list.

 Items may be ordered via Interlibrary Loan (ILL) through your local or University library using the standard American Library Association ILL form.
 Please work with your local librarian to complete the form and submit the request.
 The completed form, along with pre-payment, should be submitted to NCJRS by mail or email:

 Rockville, MD 20849-6000